Arne Engels

-Career
+Club career

 Club NXT

 Engels began his career at the youth academy of Club Brugge.
 On 22 August 2020, Engels made his debut for Brugge's reserve side, Club NXT in the Belgian First Division B against RWDM47.
 He was a starter as NXT lost 2–0.

-Augsburg
+FC Augsburg

-On 3 January 2023, Engels signed for Bundesliga club FC Augsburg on a four-and-a-half year contract.
+On 3 January 2023, Engels signed for Bundesliga club FC Augsburg on a four-and-a-half-year contract.

+Celtic

+On 30 August 2024, Engels signed a four-year contract with Scottish Premiership side Celtic.
+On 1 September 2024, Engels made his debut for the club, coming on as a substitute replacing Paulo Bernardo in the 62nd minute in a 3–0 win against rivals Rangers.

+International career

+Engels debuted for the Belgium national team on 6 September 2024 in a Nations League game against Israel at the Nagyerdei Stadion in Hungary.
+He substituted Youri Tielemans in the 74th minute of Belgium's 3–1 victory.